 A study of the determinants of national output and employment levels, the monetary system, and public policy for economic growth and stabilization.
 Inflation, unemployment, productivity, economic growth, balance of payments, and the public debt are considered from the perspectives of various schools of thought.
 Offered in online format.
-An additional fee associated with this course.
 Prerequisite: ECN 2113.